willpuckett/kb_can/can.md

     u2c <--Molex Minifit cable-->  t2
     u2c <-- USB with CAN signal--> primary
 ```

+Here, we would terminate the two devices with the longest cables.

 The diagram doesn't really communicate how much more open a chassis feels without the primary tool cabling.
 It becomes much easier to work in the chassis area without the additional clutter, and reduces the likelihood of accidentally dislodging something.
 It also means that the printer doesn't have to be fully disconnected and unscrewed and flipped over to make a change to wiring at the toolhead, dramatically simplifying maintenance.